narration-sd/sanity-astro-preview/packages/sanity-astro-preview/README.md

-## Introduction to sanity-astro-preview
+## Introduction to `sanity-astro-preview`

 Just bullet points at moment...tbd

-- in React, but works with any Astro-capable framework -- Vue, Svelte, Solid, etc..
+- an example here is in React, but works with any present Astro-capable framework -- Vue, Svelte, Solid, etc..

-- connectivity all arranged internally, requiring 1 code line in a using application page to get the preview data
+- connectivity is all arranged internally, requiring 1 code line in a using application page to get the preview data

 - preview package wire size: ~58 KB